Top 10 most common mobile app vulnerabilities 2016

 In 2014 OWASP (Open Web Application Security Project) conducted a poll to gather mobile apps vulnerability statistics.
-The objective was to level up the mobile security and to allow individuals and companies worldwide to make informed decisions when developing and testing their mobile products.
+The objective was to level up the mobile security and to allow individuals and companies worldwide to make informed decisions in the course of their mobile app development and security testing.

 Survey results identified the top ten mobile vulnerabilities with the most frequent ones being weak server side controls, insecure data storage, and insufficient transport layer protection.